Flea Prevention

 What to do if you have fleas?

-You can give us a call and we will come out and do a flea treatment for you, this will consist of the technician treating the interior of the property, which includes all carpeted areas, roof void, subfloor, and any pet sleeping areas/kennels.
+Give us a call and we will come out and do a flea treatment for you, this will consist of the technician treating the interior of the property, which includes all carpeted areas, roof void, subfloor, and any pet sleeping areas/kennels.
 They will also treat the external of the property, including any sheds and garages onsite.
 We recommend vacuuming beforehand, this will hatch any eggs and once we do treatment, it will kill off the fleas.
-You can book in a treatment by clicking the link below: